Clinics & Services

 If you need emergency contraception please tell the receptionist who will arrange an urgent appointment.
 You will need to tell the receptionist what the appointment is for.

 Appointments for smears can be made with the practice nurses.
 Smear appointments in normal surgery can also be made with the doctor.

-This clinic is held on Wednesday afternoons with the support of a podiatrist, practice nurse and a GP.
+These clinic are held on Wednesday and Thursday afternoons with the support of a podiatrist, Advanced Nurse Practitioner, Practice Nurse and a GP.
 All patients with diabetes receive an annual invitation to attend this clinic as well as seeing their own doctor in between times.

 Child Health and Immunisation

 The Well Baby Clinic is hosted on Monday between 1.30pm and 3.30pm by the Health Visitors.
 Childhood immunisations are given by our Practice Nurses by appointment, according to the schedule of childhood vaccinations detailed below.
 The Health Visitors can be contacted on 0300 304 5076.
 The schedule for childhood examinations is as follows: